bustoutsolutions/siesta/Examples/GithubBrowser/README.md

 This app allows you to type a Github username and see the user’s name, avator, and repos.

-This is a simple app, and intentionally minimizes things outside of Siesta’s purview: no models, bare bones UI, minimal functionality.
+This is a simple app, and intentionally minimizes things outside of Siesta’s purview: no models, minimal functionality, and bare bones UI.
+(Well, there is the gratuitous use of the Siesta color scheme!)

 ## Files of note